-MCLEAN, Va.--(BUSINESS WIRE)--IronNet Cybersecurity, in its mission to transform cybersecurity through Collective Defense, announced today its Nutanix Ready validated solution with leading private, hybrid and multicloud software provider Nutanix, to deliver IronNet’s Collective Defense Platform on Nutanix environments.
+MCLEAN, Va.--(BUSINESS WIRE)--IronNet, Inc., in its mission to transform cybersecurity through Collective Defense, announced today its Nutanix Ready validated solution with leading private, hybrid and multicloud software provider Nutanix, to deliver IronNet’s Collective Defense Platform on Nutanix environments.

 In the accelerating shift to the cloud, organizations demand options to suit the nature of their business.
 This unique new offering establishes IronNet as a leading network detection and response vendor integrated with Nutanix’ hyperconverged infrastructure-powered cloud platform.
 In addition to the integration with Nutanix core software, the solution leverages Nutanix Karbon, the company’s Kubernetes management solution, to simplify deployment across public and private clouds and significantly reduce management overhead of the Kubernetes cluster.
 This enables customers to rapidly deploy and scale IronNet’s cloud-based solution for detecting and preventing sophisticated and damaging cyber attacks such as the recent SolarWinds/SUNBURST and Microsoft Exchange attacks.